What is a New Construction Loan for Relocation?

 Transferees who are relocating and who currently own a home may want to build a new home.
-They may want to keep living in their current home until their new home is ready.
+They may want to keep living in their current home until their new home is ready for occupation.
 Everyone’s situation is different, and what is possible depends on a number of factors:

 - Is there a mortgage on the current home?